 Each year Attorney General Lawrence Wasden reports to the public about the activities of his office in the areas of consumer protection, competition, telephone solicitations, charities and charitable solicitations, and tobacco enforcement.
-This report highlights the enforcement actions that the Attorney General undertook in 2013 and provides updates of the office's significant and ongoing litigation.
-In addition, the report identifies and discusses the top ten categories of which consumers filed complaints in 2013.
-The report also summarizes the office's 2013 consumer outreach and education efforts.
+This report highlights the enforcement actions that the Attorney General undertook in Fiscal Year (FY) 2014 and provides updates of the office's significant settlements and ongoing litigation.
+In addition, the report identifies and discusses the top ten categories of which consumers filed complaints in FY 2014.
+The report also summarizes the office's FY 2014 consumer outreach and education efforts.